 On Sunday, it was Mother’s Day and even the B&B owners paid attention to this day.

-The breakfast buffet was very extensive this time and there were certainly 20 people for breakfast.
+The breakfast buffet was very extensive this time and there were around 20 people for breakfast.
 After eating breakfast we packed our suitcases, and we had to check out at 11 a.m.
 Before checking out I bought some local honey and homemade jam.
 I love buying local, homemade stuff from farms because I think this is much better than from a supermarket.
 Like, more from nature and maybe fairer to the farmers.
 It was a very nice weekend and I think I’ll go back to this bed and breakfast once again.

 Besides where to stay and what to do, there are some general things you should know.